 The white body and even whiter eggs look especially distinctive against a green (such as plants) or dark substrate (background).
 Even when not carrying eggs, the females have snow-white “saddles” (eggs developing in their ovaries) on their necks, which is also very attractive looking.
 These shrimp are bound to conquer the hearts of the shrimp hobbyists.

 It is recommended to have at least 10 Snowball shrimp in the tank.
 They are very social and the number gives them more confidence and makes them less stressed.

 Snowball Shrimp Diet and Feeding

 Snowball Shrimp are not picky eaters in aquaria and you can serve them all kinds of food.
-As all scavengers, they can survive mostly off detritus, algae, and microorganisms (biofilm) that grow on the submerged leaves.
+Like all scavengers, they can survive mostly off detritus, algae, and microorganisms (biofilm) that grow on the submerged leaves.
 However, in a clean aquarium, though, the occasional supplemental feeding is necessary.

 For example, you can combine blanched greens (lettuce, zucchini, spinach, etc.) with prepared foods like flakes, algae wafers, and other shrimp or fish food.
 In order to add some variety to the diet and improve their immune system, it will be a good idea to give them some Indian almond leaves, alder cones, etc.

 Do not overfeed.
 This is a universal rule and it concerns all kinds of shrimp species.
 I cannot even stress enough how important this rule is.
 Unfortunately, a lot of beginner shrimp breeders usually forget about it or believe that it is not a big deal to give them a little bit more.

 Overfeeding and rather dirty tanks are the main cause of such parasites as Planaria, Hydra, Scutariella Japonica, Vorticella (read my articles about them) and etc. You do not want to have that in your tank!
 Especially something like Ellobiopsidae.

 Note: Depending on the diet, Snowball shrimp can have a very distinctive look because of the transparency.